micromark/common-markup-state-machine/readme.md

 ## 1 Background

-The common markup parser parses a markup language that is commonly referenced to as *Markdown*.
+The common markup parser parses a markup language that is commonly known as *Markdown*.

 The first definition of this format gave several examples of how it worked, showing input Markdown and output HTML, and came with a reference implementation (known as Markdown.pl).
-When new implementations followed, they mostly followed the first definition, but deviated from the first implementation, thus *Markdown* a family of formats.
+When new implementations followed, they mostly followed the first definition, but deviated from the first implementation, thus making *Markdown* a family of formats.

-Some years later, an attempt was made to standardize the differences between the Markdown implementations, by specifying how most edge cases should be handled, through more input and output examples.
+Some years later, an attempt was made to standardize the differences between the Markdown implementations, by specifying how several edge cases should be handled, through more input and output examples.
 This attempt is known as CommonMark, and many implementations follow it.

-This document defines an even more formal format, based on CommonMark, by documenting how to parse it, instead of documenting how to use it through input and output examples.
+This document defines a more formal format, based on CommonMark, by documenting how to parse it, instead of documenting input and output examples.
 This format is:

 *   **strict**, as it defines a state machine, which leaves significantly less room for interpretation
 *   **agnostic** of HTML, as it does not show examples of output, which lets the format be used in new ways
-*   **streaming**, as it is agnostic to HTML, which requires a whole stream to be buffered because references can resolve to following definitions
+*   **streaming**, because coupling with HTML is what requires a whole stream to be buffered as references can resolve to later definitions
 *   **complete**, as it defines different types of tokens and how they are grouped, which allows the format to be represented as a concrete syntax tree

 The origin story of Markdown is similar to that of HTML, which at a time was also a family of formats.
-Through incredible efforts of the WHATWG, a Living Standard was created on how to parse the format, through defining a state machine.
+Through incredible efforts of the WHATWG, a Living Standard was created on how to parse the format, by defining a state machine.

 ## 2 Overview

-The common markup parser parses a file line by line.
+The common markup parser receives input, typically coming over the network or from the local file system.
-Each line is made up of tokens, such as whitespace, markers, sequences, and content, which are queued.
-Depending on the character, certain side effects occur, such as that a new token is created, or one state is switched to another.
+Depending on a character in the input stream, certain side effects occur, such as that a new token is created, or one state is switched to another.
+Each line is made up of tokens, such as whitespace, markers, sequences, and content, that are queued.
-At certain points, which could be at the end of a line, it is known what to do with parts of the queue, which has more effects: the tokens can be changed, such as because it is known that a punctuation marker should be treated as content, or that groups are closed or new ones opened.
+At a certain point in a line, it is known what to do with the queue, which has more effects: groups are closed, opened, or tokens are changed, for example because it is known that a punctuation marker should be treated as content.

-At the end of a line, it is typically known what to do with that line.
+In some cases, it is not known what to do with a line until a certain point in a later line.
-One exception is [*Content group*][g-content], which spans an arbitrary number of lines, and can result in zero or more definitions, and optionally either a paragraph or a Setext heading.
+One such exception is [*Content group*][g-content], which spans an arbitrary number of lines, and can result in zero or more definitions, and optionally either a paragraph or a Setext heading.

-## 3 Preprocessing the input stream

-The <a id="input-stream" href="#input-stream">**input stream**</a> consists of the characters pushed into it, typically coming over the network or from the local file system.

-The <a id="input-character" href="#input-character">**input character**</a> is the first character in the [input stream][input-stream] that has not yet been consumed.
-Initially, the input character is the first character in the input.

-Any occurrences of U+0009 CHARACTER TABULATION (HT) in the [input stream][input-stream] is represented by that character and 0-3 [VIRTUAL SPACE][cvs] characters.

-## 4 Characters
+## 3 Characters

-A character is a Unicode code point and is represented as a four digit hexadecimal number, typically prefixed with `U+` (**\[UNICODE]**).
+A character is a Unicode code point and is represented as a four to six digit hexadecimal number, prefixed with `U+` (**\[UNICODE]**).

-### 4.1 Conceptual characters
+### 3.1 Conceptual characters

+An <a id="ceof" href="#ceof">**EOF**</a> character is a conceptual character representing the end of the input.

 A <a id="cvs" href="#cvs">**VIRTUAL SPACE**</a> character is a conceptual character representing an expanded column size of a U+0009 CHARACTER TABULATION (HT).

-An <a id="ceof" href="#ceof">**EOF**</a> character is a conceptual character representing the end of the [input stream][input-stream].

-VIRTUAL SPACE and EOF are not real characters in the stream, but rather a character increase the size of a character, or the lack of any further characters.
+EOF and VIRTUAL SPACE are not real characters, but rather represent the lack of any further characters, or a character increase the size of a character.

-### 4.2 Tabs
+### 3.2 Tabs

 Tabs (U+0009 CHARACTER TABULATION (HT)) are typically not expanded into spaces, but do behave as if they were replaced by spaces with a tab stop of 4 characters.